brunolm/blog-posts/wpf/wpf-depencency-properties.md

 <blockquote>A dependency property provides functionality that extends the functionality of a property as opposed to a property that is backed by a field.</blockquote>

-It is used to create bindable properties on objects deriving from <code>DependencyObject</code>, for example in controls.
+It is used to create bindable properties on objects deriving from `DependencyObject`, for example in controls.
 It is used all across WPF.

 You can use it as well to create your own bindable properties.